JohannesHedberg/ubuntu-workstation/README.md

 create git folder in home
 create .themes folder in home
 copy the nord theme for gnome to /usr/share/.themes and apply it
 apply hack font
 set a few apps as favorites
 install python-psutil which will enable setting things like wallpaper with this playbook
 set wallpaper and lock screen background
 set profile pic
-minor desktop configurations such as dock settings
+general desktop configuration
+copy and apply dotfiles

 ### Commands: